Adjust the capacity of an Azure Cognitive Search service

 SUs, pricing, and capacity are explained in detail on the Azure website.
 For more information, see Pricing Details.

 The number of replicas and partitions divides evenly into 12 (specifically, 1, 2, 3, 4, 6, 12).
-This is because Azure Search pre-divides each index into 12 shards so that it can be spread in equal portions across all partitions.
+This is because Azure Cognitive Search pre-divides each index into 12 shards so that it can be spread in equal portions across all partitions.
 For example, if your service has three partitions and you create an index, each partition will contain four shards of the index.
-How Azure Search shards an index is an implementation detail, subject to change in future releases.
+How Azure Cognitive Search shards an index is an implementation detail, subject to change in future releases.
 Although the number is 12 today, you shouldn't expect that number to always be 12 in the future.

 Because it's easy and relatively fast to scale up, we generally recommend that you start with one partition and one or two replicas, and then scale up as query volumes build.
 Query workloads run primarily on replicas.
 If you need more throughput or high availability, you will probably require additional replicas.

 Two replicas for high availability of read-only workloads (queries)

 Three or more replicas for high availability of read/write workloads (queries plus indexing as individual documents are added, updated, or deleted)

 Service level agreements (SLA) for Azure Cognitive Search are targeted at query operations and at index updates that consist of adding, updating, or deleting documents.

 Basic tier tops out at one partition and three replicas.
 If you want the flexibility to immediately respond to fluctuations in demand for both indexing and query throughput, consider one of the Standard tiers.
 If you find your storage requirements are growing much more rapidly than your query throughput, consider one of the Storage Optimized tiers.